SharkSnack/shiren-5/content/guides/beginner-guide.md

         - Use Preservation Pots to increase the number of items you can store.
     - The Bank lets you save money, and offers rewards based on your balance.
     - The Shop sells a variety of items, and the selection changes per adventure.
+    - The Warehouse (left of hotel) can be used as additional storage.
 5. Enter [Destiny Trail](/dungeons/destiny-trail) via the East exit of Nekomaneki Village.

 ### Destiny Trail ~ Tower of the Past